chef/chef-web-docs/content/resources/chef_handler/_index.md

   **Cookbook Versions (a custom handler)**

-  juliandunn created a custom report handler that logs all of the cookbooks and cookbook versions that were used during a Chef Infra Client run, and then reports after the run is complete.
-This handler requires the chef_handler resource (which is available from the chef_handler cookbook).
+  [@juliandunn](https://github.com/juliandunn) created a custom report handler that logs all of the cookbooks and cookbook versions that were used during a Chef Infra Client run, and then reports after the run is complete.

   cookbook_versions.rb: